 The giving of firstfruits, another one of the common customs of Shavuot, is still carried out after the 50 days of the Omer today.
 It is observed by giving to the place of worship a monetary offering to the Lord.

 Giving the offering is a symbol of giving God your finest first.
 When you give with a thankful heart and declare His goodness, you are positioned to experience abundant blessings in the next season.

 “Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the Lord.
 You shall bring from your dwellings two wave loaves… of fine flour; they shall be baked with leaven.
 They are the firstfruits to the Lord.”─Leviticus 23:16-17

-The Festival of Shavuot is a time to thank God for the bounty of harvest in our lives with the choicest of our firstfruits.
-It is a celebration of Torah, when God gave His instruction that would continue to bless us as we continue to align with His Word and love His law.
+Shavuot is a time to thank God for the bounty of the harvest and the choicest of our firstfruits.
+It is a celebration of the Torah that would continue to bless us as we continue to align with His Word and love His law.

 How Believers Can Observe the Customs of Shavuot